Gastric bypass surgery: Vitamins

 Vitamins are normally contained in foods and supplements.
 The amount of food eaten after GBP is severely reduced, and vitamin content is correspondingly lowered.
 Supplements should therefore be taken to complete minimum daily requirements of all vitamins and minerals.
 Pre-natal vitamins are sometimes suggested by doctors, as they contain more of certain vitamins than most multivitamins.
 Absorption of most vitamins is not seriously affected after proximal GBP, although vitamin B_{12} may not be well-absorbed in some persons: sublingual preparations of B_{12} provide adequate absorption.
-Some studies suggest that GBP patients who took probiotics after surgery can absorb and retain higher amounts of B_{12} than patients who did not take probiotics after surgery.
+Some randomized studies suggest that GBP patients who took probiotics after surgery had higher postoperative vitamin B_{12} levels than patients who did not take probiotics.
 After a distal GBP, fat-soluble vitamins A, D, and E may not be well-absorbed, particularly if fat intake is large.
 Water-dispersed forms of these vitamins may be indicated on specific physician recommendations.
 For some patients, sublingual B_{12} is not enough, and patients may require B_{12} injections.